Ramadan in India

-The Taj Mahal Mosque in India is the most important landmark in India for Muslims.
+The Taj Mahal Mosque in Agra, India.

-Muslims in India observe Ramadan with their own traditions and customs.
-India has one of the largest Muslim populations in the world, and diverse Muslim groups are present throughout the countries with their own distinct traditions and customs.
+Ramadan (also Ramdan, or Ramazan/Ramzan) is observed with diverse traditions and customs in India.
+India has one of the largest Muslim populations in the world, with diverse Muslim groups present throughout the country.

-History of Ramadan in India
+History

-The roots of Islam in India date back to the Middle Ages, when Muslims first arrived in India.
+The roots of Islam in India date back to medieval times, when Muslims first arrived in India.
 Since then, Muslim communities in India have grown and developed their own Ramadan traditions.

 Food

 A variety of foods and sweets are eaten during the iftar and suhur meals.
 Some notable foods include: